Tellusant/docs/citations/index.md

 ---
-title: "External Citations — See how external authorities have cited Tellusant and its team members publicly over the years."
+title: "External Citations | Tellusant"
-description: "These are the first 150 of around 400 citations (to be built out during 2026)."
+description: "See how external authorities have cited Tellusant and its team members publicly over the years."
 image: /assets/social-card-cite.png
 ---
 # External Citations